-You might discover two different USB ports depending on the feature set of your USB DAC.
+As you will discover, there are two different USB ports on the NA-11S1.
 The first of these (USB-A) is conveniently placed on the front so you can plug in a USB key, a Smartphone or a portable HDD.
 This is a synchronous connection and is the simplest method of implementing USB audio from portable devices.
-Attention this one is not supported by all USB-DACs.